brillozon-code/gis-notebooks/Readme.md

 # GIS Jupyter Notebooks

 This repository builds a container image that includes the Jupyter Data Science notebook platform.
-It then builds and installs OpenCV along with its Python bindings.
+It also installs GDAL, GEOS, and their Python bindings.
+Theano and Tensorflow are also installed.

 The container image is based on the [jupyter/datascience-notebook:cf6258237ff9](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook)